Ayo223556762/Wazuh-Windows-Agent-SIEM-Lab/README.md

 Agent status on Kali

-📦 Repo Suggestions

-Repo name: wazuh-windows-agent-siem-lab

-.gitignore: include *.iso, *.ova, *.vdi, etc.

-Keep your README.md, screenshots/, and any relevant configs

-🙌 Credits
+## 🙌 Credits

-Built and tested by [Your Name], a cybersecurity grad student using Kali Linux and Windows 11 on VirtualBox to simulate real-world endpoint monitoring with a basic open-source SIEM.
+Built and tested by Ayobami Adejumo, a cybersecurity grad student using Kali Linux and Windows 11 on VirtualBox to simulate real-world endpoint monitoring with a basic open-source SIEM.

 Feel free to fork or use this as a base for blue team, SOC, or SIEM demos.